fabricio-p/pywabt/README.md

 ---
 __WebAssembly encoding for python__<br />
 Pywabt is a library that makes WebAssembly binary encoding easy.
-It works pretty much like.wabt.
+It works pretty much like wabt.

 It can be included inside your project just as any python library by doing `import pywabt`